Gu Kaizhi

 Gu Kaizhi (顧愷之 (顾恺之, Gù Kǎizhī, Ku K'ai-chih); c.
-344–406), courtesy name Changkang (長康), was a Chinese painter and politician.
+344–406), courtesy name Changkang (長康), was a Chinese painter and politician during the Eastern Jin dynasty (317–420).
 He was a celebrated painter of ancient China.
 He was born in Wuxi and first painted at Nanjing in 364.
 In 366, he became an officer (Da Sima Canjun or Assistant to the Minister of Defense, 大司馬參軍).
 Later he was promoted to royal officer (Sanji Changshi or Gentleman in Waiting to the Emperor, 散騎常侍).
 He was also a talented poet and calligrapher.
 He wrote three books about painting theory: On Painting (畫論), Introduction of Famous Paintings of Wei and Jin Dynasties (魏晉勝流畫贊) and Painting Yuntai Mountain (畫雲台山記).
 He wrote: "In figure paintings the clothes and the appearances were not very important.
 The eyes were the spirit and the decisive factor."

 Gu's art is known today through copies of several silk handscroll paintings attributed to him.

 Biography

 Gu Kaizhi was born in Wuxi (in modern Jiangsu) where his father served in the imperial secretariat as an assistant.
 At about nineteen he was employed as aide to the Grand Marshal Huan Wen.
-He held an succession of minor official posts under various leaders of the Eastern Jin court.
+He held a succession of minor official posts under various leaders of the Eastern Jin court.

 One emperor under whom Gu Kaizhi served was Huan Xuan.
 An enthusiastic art collector, ahead of his accession Huan Xuan ordered a big boat to store paintings and other treasures so that they could be easily transported to safety in case of war.
 Gu Kaizhi entrusted to the emperor a sealed chest with his most precious works.
 The emperor broke open the box, stole the paintings, then repaired and returned it to the artist with the seals intact.
 Upon discovering his loss, Gu Kaizhi said that "the marvelous works partook of divine power, transformed themselves and vanished, like men ascending to join the immortals."